Stablecoin Payment Reconciliation: USDC In, USDC Out, Fiat Books (2026)

 Stablecoin Payment Reconciliation: USDC In, USDC Out, Fiat Books

-Invoicing and paying in USDC feels like moving dollars — and that intuition is exactly what produces wrong books.
+This spoke applies the reconciliation pillar to the flow that feels like it needs no reconciliation at all: paying and invoicing in stablecoins.
+Moving USDC feels like moving dollars, and that intuition is precisely what produces wrong books.
 A stablecoin payment is a valued, classified, fee-bearing transaction, not a dollar entry.
-This guide is the reconciliation a stablecoin payment flow actually needs.
+The focus here is the measurement, classification, and fee-leg discipline a stablecoin payment flow actually needs.

-- A stablecoin is not automatically cash (see stablecoin accounting treatment) — classify the position, do not default it to the cash line.
+- A stablecoin is not automatically cash (see stablecoin accounting treatment).
+Classify the position rather than defaulting it to the cash line.

-- Record each payment at its functional-currency value at transaction date — translation applies even for a USD-pegged token if your functional currency is not USD or the peg deviates.
+- Record each payment at its functional-currency value at transaction date.
+Translation applies even for a USD-pegged token if your functional currency is not USD, or if the peg deviates.

-- Capture the fee/gas leg distinctly — it is not netted invisibly into the payment.
+- Capture the fee and gas leg distinctly; it is not netted invisibly into the payment.

-- Peg deviation is real — measure at actual value, not an assumed 1:1.
+- Peg deviation is real, so measure at actual value rather than an assumed 1:1.

-- Link each payment to its commercial document (invoice/bill) and reconcile to the chain.
+- Link each payment to its commercial document (invoice or bill) and reconcile to the chain.

-- This sits on top of subledger-to-GL reconciliation.
+- This sits on top of the subledger-to-GL pillar.

 "It's a dollar" is not the accounting

-The intuition that USDC ≈ USD is economically reasonable and accounting-wrong as a default.
+The intuition that USDC is roughly USD is economically reasonable and wrong as an accounting default.
 A stablecoin is not automatically cash: the IFRS Interpretations Committee's reasoning is that a crypto holding is not cash, and a stablecoin's accounting depends on its structure (see stablecoin accounting treatment for the classification analysis and the evolving cash-equivalent debate).
-So a USDC payment is not a cash-line entry by default — it is a transaction in a non-functional-currency asset that must be valued and classified.
+So a USDC payment is not a cash-line entry by default.
+It is a transaction in a non-functional-currency asset that must be valued and classified.

 Functional-currency measurement